Board of Directors

 Peter Thomas - Director

 Mr Peter Thomas has strong governance and financial skills.
 He was a Director of Indigenous Business Australia (IBA) from 2007 - 2016 where he chaired the Finance, Investment and Performance Committee.
 He was a Director of The Foundation for Alcohol Research and Education from 2010 to 2016, where he chaired the Finance, Audit and Risk Committee.

 In addition, Peter holds or has held a number of Directorships of non-profit organisations, including The Museum of Contemporary Art, KTF (The Kokoda Track Foundation) and The Bluearth Foundation.
 He was a partner with KPMG for 25 years.
-He chairs the Voyages Indigenous Tourism Australia Audit and Risk Management Committee.
+He chairs the Voyages Indigenous Tourism Australia Audit and Assurance Management Committee.

 John Maher - Director

 Mr John Maher has been CEO of the Indigenous Land Corporation since 1 June 2016.
 Prior to heading up the ILC Group, John was Managing Director and Chief Executive of the rural services company, Ruralco Holdings Ltd for nine years.
 During this time Ruralco was one of Australia’s fastest growing and highest returning agribusinesses, expanding its market capitalisation to $300 million.